json-schema-org/json-schema-spec/jsonschema-core.md

 The JSON key for this information is "droppedAnnotations".

 #### 12.3.7.
-Nested Results
+Results from Subschemas

-Nested results are generated from keywords which create a new dynamic scope by applying a subschema to the instance or a child of the instance.
+Evaluation results generated by applying a subschema to the instance or a child of the instance.
 Keywords which have multiple subschemas (e.g. "anyOf") will generally generate an output unit for each subschema.
 In order to accommodate potentially multiple results, the value of this property MUST be an array of output units, even if only a single output unit is produced.

-For "basic", this property will appear only at the root output unit and will hold all output units in a flat list.
+For "list", this property will appear only at the root output unit and will hold all output units in a flat list.

-For "hierarchical", this property will hold nested results in a tree structure where each output unit may itself have nested results.
+For "hierarchical", this property will contain results in a tree structure where each output unit may itself have further nested results.

 The sequence of output units within this list is not specified and MAY be determined by the implementation.
 Sets of output units are considered equivalent if they contain the same units, in any order.

-The JSON key for nested results is "nested".
+The JSON key for these additional results is "details".

 ### 12.4.
 Output Structure

 The output MUST be an object containing a boolean property named "valid".
-When additional information about the result is required, the output MUST also contain "nested" as described below.
+When additional information about the result is required, the output MUST also contain "details" as described below.

 - "valid" - a boolean value indicating the overall validation success or failure
-- "nested" - the collection of results produced by subschemas For these examples, the following schema and instances will be used.
+- "details" - the collection of results produced by subschemas For these examples, the following schema and instances will be used.

 Schema: